07 Sep 2022

 • Champagne & Stinky Cheese: Anyone can be an inventor… and some of the best creations are accidental ones!
 Take a tour at St Benet’s Abbey to hear about some of them the things developed by monks.
 (Norfolk Archaeological Trust)

-• From fingers to forks: Want to know how inventions have shaped what food we eat, how we eat it or shop for it?
-Then head to The Flint Museum to look at how we developed from hunter gathers, to growing crops, with some fun interactives to entertain all the family.
-(The Flintham Museum, Nottinghamshire)
+Want to know how inventions have shaped what food we eat, how we eat it or shop for it?
+Then head to The Flint Museum to look at how we developed from hunter gathers, to growing crops, with some fun interactives to entertain all the family. (© The Flintham Society)

 At your leisure